-Because of the rise in inflation, customers are going to price shop during the holiday shopping rush.
+As inflation is showing no signs of slowing down any time soon, customers are going to price shop during the holiday shopping rush.
 That means you can expect more abandoned carts while customers wait to see if there’s a better deal from your competitors.

 9. Strengthen Your Connections with Customers

-The channels of communication shouldn’t be reserved for only your vendors and providers.
+But what about your loyal customers?
+They won’t be so loyal for long if you don’t show them you care.
 Let your customers know how much you value their loyalty and assure them of your dedication to providing optimal service.

 If you know in advance that a certain product will take longer to ship to customers, include that information in the ordering process.
 Setting realistic expectations at the onset is the easiest way to diffuse frustrations down the road.

 When orders are delayed more than you anticipated, reach out to customers to give updates.
 You might not know when the delivery will arrive at their home, but you can at least let them know what steps you’re taking to remedy the situation.